Skip to content

 Coran of Portmark (Corran of Portmark) — common questions

 Coran of Portmark (Corran of Portmark) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 467m of ascent and takes most walkers 3-5 hours.
-Terrain: The forestry approach can be muddy and re-route signs appear after felling — keep an eye on Forestry and Land Scotland updates.
+Underfoot: The forestry approach can be muddy and re-route signs appear after felling — keep an eye on Forestry and Land Scotland updates.

 Where do I park for Coran of Portmark (Corran of Portmark)?